Literature: Fine Structure

-Un-Person: The result of applying an anti-memetic weapon to a human being.
+- Un-Person: The result of applying an anti-memetic weapon to a human being.
 Such a person cannot be remembered or recorded.
 As far as anyone is concerned they don't exist.
-This happens to Thomas Muoka, and as a result, we, the readers, cannot ever know whynote It's implied he realized what Mitch really was and/or realized he was brainwashing the others!
+This happens to Thomas Muoka, and as a result, we, the readers, cannot ever know whynote !

 - Unspoken Plan Guarantee: In the lead up to the Final Battle, Mitch/Xio has a stated plan of reaching the Solution in Antarctica, and we hear a fair amount about the trip.
 He shows up just hours too late, but Ching, whom we haven't seen since he tried to drag Mitch out of the universe, shows up with the Solution and all of Xio's remaining power, ready to challenge Oul.

 - Unstoppable Rage: For the first 15.8 seconds after becoming a Power, the person in question is an absolute berserker.
 Civilian casualties are usually very, very high.
 This is why most of the Powers 10 and higher are killed.